mdnurakmal/text-to-speech-cloud-run/README.md

 - Cloud run button terraform version is outdated
 - Bash environment variables are not accessible from auto.tfvars file , use cli to pass var
 - GCSFuse copying files is extremely slow
+- unable to run gsutil in the same shell as cloud run

 # Original Repo from